12. Lists

 5was specified in therangefunction, and the loop ran a total of5timesBut because of

-0based indexing, the the number5is not actually included
+0based indexing, the number5is not actually included

-whileloop, but the code needed is a little more cumbersome
+whileloop, but the syntax is more cumbersome

 1i = 0